Reconciling introspective utility with revealed preference: Experimental arguments based on prospect theory

 Journal of Econometrics , Volume 138 - Issue 1 p.
 356- 378

-In an experiment, choice-based utilities are derived from choices under risk, and choiceless utilities from introspective strength-of-preference judgments.
-The well-known inconsistencies of risky utility, when analyzed through expected utility, are resolved by means of prospect theory.
-A consistent cardinal utility index for risky choice results.
-Remarkably, however, this cardinal index agrees well with the choiceless utilities.
-This finding suggests a relation between a choice-based and a choiceless concept.
-Such a relation would imply that direct judgments can provide useful data for economics, and can reinforce the revealed-preference approach.
-Implications for the classical debate on ordinal versus cardinal utility are discussed.
+In an experiment, choice-based (revealed-preference) utility of money is derived from choices under risk, and choiceless (non-revealed-preference) utility from introspective strength-of-preference judgments.
+The well-known inconsistencies of risky utility under expected utility are resolved under prospect theory, yielding one consistent cardinal utility index for risky choice.
+Remarkably, however, this cardinal index also agrees well with the choiceless utilities, suggesting a relation between a choice-based and a choiceless concept.
+Such a relation implies that introspective judgments can provide useful data for economics, and can reinforce the revealed-preference paradigm.
+This finding sheds new light on the classical debate on ordinal versus cardinal utility.

 |Cardinal utility, Ordinal revolution, Prospect theory, Risky utility, Strength of preference|

 |Microeconomics (jel B21), Criteria for Decision-Making under Risk and Uncertainty (jel D81)|